Welcome to the new KidsHealth website! See what is new.

 You can reduce the risk of catching the flu by washing hands, covering coughs and sneezes, cleaning surfaces and staying away from others who are sick.

-Which tamariki need flu immunisation
+Which children need flu vaccination

-When flu immunisation is available
+When flu vaccination is available

 The flu vaccine is available from 1 April each year, before winter starts.